BobBrown1/py2html/docs/source/index.rst

-Welcome to the Py2HTML documentation!
+Welcome to the PyWig documentation!
 =======================================

-**Py2HTML** is a Python library that helps you build HTML webpages seamlessly.
+**PyWig** is a Python library that helps you build HTML webpages seamlessly.
 This package allows you to set headers, text, links, lists, and more.
-Learn more about py2html and how you can use it in this documentation.
+Learn more about PyWig and how you can use it in this documentation.

 .. note::
    This python project is under active development.
 The documentation is